Fourier expansions at cusps: Abstract

 \section{Abstract}

-In this article we study the number fields generated by the Fourier coefficients of modular forms at arbitrary cusps.
-We give upper bounds for these number fields which are cyclotomic extensions of the field generated by the Fourier coefficients at $\infty$, and determine them explicitly for newforms with trivial Nebentypus.
-The main tool is an extension of a result of Shimura on the compatibility between the actions of $\SL_2(\Z)$ and $\Aut(\C)$ on the space of modular forms.
-We give two new proofs of this result: one based on products of Eisenstein series, and the other using the theory of algebraic modular forms.
+In this article we study the fields generated by the Fourier coefficients of modular forms at arbitrary cusps.
+We prove that these fields are contained in certain cyclotomic extensions of the field generated by the Fourier coefficients at infinity.
+We also show that this bound is tight in the case of newforms with trivial Nebentypus.
+The main tool is a result of Shimura on the interplay between the actions of $\GL_2^+(\Q)$ and $\Aut(\C)$ on modular forms.